Lindy Chamberlain-Creighton: Conviction, imprisonment and release

 The initial inquiry, held in Alice Springs, Northern Territory, by Alice Springs magistrate and coroner Dennis Barritt in December 1980 and January 1981, supported the Chamberlains' account of Azaria's disappearance, finding a dingo took the child.
 The Supreme Court quashed the findings of the initial inquest and ordered a second inquest in December 1981, with the taking of evidence concluded in February 1982.
 By an indictment presented to the Supreme Court of the Northern Territory in September 1982, Chamberlain was charged with Azaria's murder.
 Michael Chamberlain was charged with being an accessory after the fact.
 On 29 October 1982 the Chamberlains were both found guilty as charged.

-First Inquest
+First inquest

-As is common in cases where someone dies in unusual or suspicious circumstances a coronial inquest was held to try and determine the manner and cause of death.
-The inquest was to turn out to be just the first into her death.
-It was held from 15 December 1980 to 20 February 1981 in Alice Springs.
-The coroner was Stipendiary Magistrate, Denis Barritt.
-He found that a dingo snatched and killed Azaria Chamberlain.
+As is common in cases where someone dies in unusual or suspicious circumstances, a coronial inquest was held to attempt to determine the manner and cause of death.
+The first of many inquests was held from 15 December 1980 to 20 February 1981 in Alice Springs.
+The coroner, Stipendiary Magistrate Denis Barritt, found that a dingo snatched and killed Azaria Chamberlain.
 The parents, Michael and Lindy Chamberlain, were not implicated in any way with the disappearance of their child.

-His findings were to ultimately be shown to be correct.
-But it required three further inquests, an appeal to the Federal Court, an appeal to the High Court and a Royal Commission before the legal system again got it right.
-The Chamberlains were to be harshly punished for a crime they did not commit.